The 7 Most Common Motorcycle Accident Injuries

 True motorcycle jackets are made with reinforced leather to protect the rider against friction burns if they’re thrown off the bike.
 Leather is slick and durable, which means that it helps you slide across pavement if you find yourself airborne.
 While denim might look cool, pavement and high-speed friction will go through it like melted butter.

-This is how you can get road rash, a type of friction burn or skin abrasion that results from rubbing your skin against something rough (like, for example, the pavement at 30+ miles an hour).
+This is how you can get road rash, a type of friction burn or skin abrasion that results from rubbing your skin against something rough (like, for example, the pavement at 30-plus miles per hour).

 There are three types of road rash: